jezzsantos/saastack/README.md

   * It implements polyglot persistence, so you can use whatever persistence technology is appropriate for each module per data load (e.g., SQLServer, Postgres, Redis, DynamoDB, Amazon RDS, LocalFile, In-Memory, etc.)
   * It integrated 3rd party identity providers for authentication, 2FA, SSO, and credential management (e.g., Auth0, Microsoft Graph, Google, Amazon Cognito, etc.).
   * It integrates billing subscription management providers so that you can charge for your product use and determine feature sets based on subscription levels (e.g., Stripe, ChargeBee, Chargify, etc.).
-  * It integrates feature flagging providers to control how to access your features and roll them out safely (e.g., LaunchDarkly, GitLab, Unleased, etc.)
+  * It integrates feature flagging providers to control how to access your features and roll them out safely (e.g., LaunchDarkly, GitLab, Unleashed, etc.)
   * It integrates product usage metrics to monitor and measure the actual usage of your product (e.g., MixPanel, Google Analytics, Application Insights, Amazon XRay, etc.)
   * It integrates crash analytics and structured logging so you can plug in your own preferred monitoring (e.g., Application Insights, CloudWatch, Sentry.io, etc.).
   * It uses dependency injection extensively so that all modules and components remain testable and configurable.